-At the recent MURTECH Restaurant Next event, RMS Chief Strategy Officer Joel Davis shared his views on using data to enhance customer service, loyalty and revenue.
+At the recent MURTEC Restaurant Next event, RMS Chief Strategy Officer Joel Davis shared his views on using data to enhance customer service, loyalty and revenue.

 Davis, who leads RMS’ analytics and data strategy discipline, shared insights on WHY and HOW data matters now, given these pivotal times.
 His counsel?
 The data types and timeframes to rely on have changed.
 Data’s importance hasn’t.